Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Abstract

 \section{Abstract}

 The most ubiquitous form of computational aberration correction for microscopy is deconvolution.
 However, deconvolution relies on the assumption that the point spread function is the same across the entire field-of-view.
-It is well recognized that this assumption is often inadequate, but space-variant deblurring techniques generally require impractical amounts of calibration and computation.
-We present a new imaging pipeline, \emph{ring deconvolution microscopy} (RDM), that leverages the rotational symmetry of most optical systems to provide simple and fast spatially-varying aberration correction.
-We formally derive theory and algorithms for exact image recovery and additionally propose a neural network based on Seidel coefficients as a fast alternative.
-We showcase significant enhancements both visually and quantitatively compared to standard deconvolution and existing spatially-varying deconvolution across a diverse range of microscope modalities, including miniature microscopy, multicolor fluorescence microscopy, and point-scanning multimode fiber micro-endoscopy.
+This assumption is often inadequate, but space-variant deblurring techniques generally require impractical amounts of calibration and computation.
+We present a new imaging pipeline that leverages symmetry to provide simple and fast spatially-varying aberration correction.
+Our \emph{ring deconvolution microscopy} (RDM) method leverages the rotational symmetry of most microscopes and cameras, and naturally extends to \emph{sheet deconvolution} in the case of lateral symmetry.
+We formally derive theory and algorithms for image recovery and additionally propose a neural network based on Seidel coefficients as a fast alternative, as well as extension of RDM to blind deconvolution.
+We demonstrate significant improvements in speed and image quality as compared to standard deconvolution and existing spatially-varying deconvolution across a diverse range of microscope modalities, including miniature microscopy, multicolor fluorescence microscopy, point-scanning multimode fiber micro-endoscopy, and light-sheet fluorescence microscopy.
 Our approach enables near-isotropic, subcellular resolution in each of these applications.